TIT8/shelly_esp32_button_espidf/README.md

 <br>

 - For testing I use the [Hive MQ public broker](https://www.hivemq.com/mqtt/public-mqtt-broker/).
 - For production I use [Mosquitto](https://mosquitto.org/) from a Docker container inside my local environment (see the [Docker compose file](https://github.com/TIT8/shelly_button_esp32/blob/master/compose.yaml)).

+❗ The code and the hardware (watchdog timer) should already handle reconnections if something goes wrong.

 ## Prerequisities